-When it comes to BBQ and technology, I admit I’m a bit old-school.
+When it comes to BBQ and technology, I admit I was a bit old-school.
 When you’ve been grilling and meat smoking for as long as I have, it’s easy to feel you’ve mastered all the tricks.
-I thought I was perfectly satisfied with my old instant-read digital meat thermometer…until I tried out a wireless one.
+I thought I was perfectly satisfied with my old instant-read digital meat thermometer…until I tried out a wireless dual-probe thermometer.

 Using a wireless thermometer makes monitoring your temperatures much easier, especially during BBQ parties or for overnight smoking sessions.
 Instead of opening the lid to poke at your meat, you can glance at the base station or check the temperature through the app on your phone or tablet.

-- 1 Our Reviews for the Best Wireless Meat Thermometers
+- 1 My Reviews for the Best Wireless Meat Thermometers

 - 2 What is a Wireless Thermometer?